timurista/senior-web-dev-course/server-side-rendering/spa-ssr.md

 Number of requests to server is greater
 Website may look faster, but might not be faster in terms of user interaction

+## Server side rendering
+Gatsby and Nextjs

+Gatsby is great for static sites.
+Great for documentation and blogs
+HMR, prefetching etc.